Rish Shah: Career

 In 2017, Shah appeared in the Merdel Theatre Company production of The Plains of Delight at Clapham Fringe Festival and the Fullscreen web series PrankMe by Hazel Hayes.
 In 2019, he made his television debut with guest appearances in Russell T Davies' Years and Years and the medical soap opera Doctors, both on BBC One.
 He also had stage roles in You're Dead, Mate at the Nutshell in Winchester and Torch Song Trilogy at the Turbine Theatre in London.

 Shah appeared in Riz Ahmed's 2020 Oscar winning short film The Long Goodbye as Ahmed's younger brother.
 Shah took over the role of Kirin Kotecha in the ITV soap opera Emmerdale from Adam Fielding for the character's return in 2020.
+He was named a 2021 Brit to Watch by Variety.

 Shah made his feature film debut in 2021 as Ravi in the Netflix film To All the Boys: Always and Forever and Varun Dutta in the romantic comedy film India Sweets and Spices opposite Sophia Ali.

 The following year he joined the Marvel Cinematic Universe and made his debut as superpowered teen Kamran in the Disney+ series Ms. Marvel.
 He went on to play Russ in the Netflix comedy film Do Revenge.
-He is set to star in the Netflix limited thriller series Damage and Amazon film Sitting in Bars with Cake.
+He starred in the Netflix limited thriller series Obsession and appeared in the Amazon film Sitting in Bars with Cake.
+In 2024, Shah appeared in the Netflix autobiographical drama Joy.